Skip to Main Content

 • Lauren is passionate about encouraging people planning a wedding to make it exactly what they want and need it to be.

 As you prepare to ask your partner to marry you, you're likely running through a hundred different ideas about how best to pull it off.
-We gathered our favorite creative proposal ideas with family around because so often, life's big moments are better with people we love nearby.
+We gathered our favorite marriage proposal ideas with family (and friends) because so often, life's big moments are better with people we love nearby.
 Of course, it is probably worth checking ahead of time that your significant other is okay with having such a major event take place in front of others so that everything doesn't go awry when you drop to one knee.

 Whether you want just a few close family members present or plan on roping in all of your friends to help ask the big question, we have put together plenty of fun ways to get others involved in your engagement.
 We've also collected a few tips for ensuring your proposal goes out without a hitch.
+If you're looking for ways to make it extra special, The Knot Vendor Marketplace has all kinds of experts that can help facilitate a smooth proposal (including photographers and videographers).

 In this article:

-Eight Wholesome Proposal Ideas With Family & Friends
+11 Wholesome Proposal Ideas With Family & Friends

 Events typically get harder to plan as more people plan to attend.
 This is the same for proposals, which is why we have gathered some of the best proposal ideas with family to make sure everyone knows what to do and where to be when you pop the question.

-Ask the Question on a Family Vacation
+Ask the question on a family vacation

 If you're thinking up engagement proposal ideas with family, you're probably quite close with their parents, siblings and extended family.
 If you already have a standing game night or can get away with hosting a party without suspicion, use that to your advantage.
 Incorporate some of our creative proposal ideas as well, especially if you have friends and family ready and willing to help you out!
 Use your game choice, such as charades or 20 questions, to help set the mood and steer the conversation towards the big question.

-Create a Video Montage of Family and Friends
+Create a video montage of family and friends

 Sometimes lining up people's schedules can be tricky, and often it simply doesn't work.
 If you're having trouble coordinating some of your marriage proposal ideas with family, maybe you don't need everyone there at the same time!
 Instead, ask people to create a 20 or 30-second video sharing what they love about the couple.
 Watch the video montage together before you propose.
 This way, you can incorporate family into the proposal but still have a private moment for the big question.

 When dreaming up proposal ideas with friends, there are so many options.
 We think an exciting way to have a public proposal with friends and family is to invite everyone to a trivia night.
 If you're up for it, ask the host to have a wedding or engagement category that ends with a proposal-related question.
-When the time is right, you can ask the question in front of family and friends and keep then on celebrating.
+When the time is right, you can ask the question in front of family and friends and start celebrating.

 When families gather together for a holiday, there can sometimes be a bit of tension over various things.
 Knowing this, we recommend having a family activity happening to give everyone a common goal during the proposal in order to limit any controversial topics or areas of concern.
 So, if your family has holiday traditions, such as baking cookies, decorating the front porch with lights or serving others while out and about, use that joyful time to get down on one knee.

 If you're wondering what the best proposal ideas with family are, this one should certainly be in the running.
 We think it ensures the proposal will be both intimate and shared, sacred and celebratory.
-When you have a few minutes during a family get-together, steal away to ask the big question as just the two of you.
-After they say "yes," head back to the family gathering to share the good news.
+When you have a few minutes during a get-together, steal away to ask the big question as just the two of you.
+After they say "yes," head back to the proposal party to share the good news.
 You'll still get the cheering and excitement, but you'll also have a quiet moment to remember when just the two of you promised to be by each other's side forever.

 If you have many people, whether family or friends, to join in your engagement scheme, then take advantage of that.
 Have them create a scavenger hunt under the guise of having fun and have everyone play along.
 This is an especially good option if there are little kids in the mix.
 Of course, you're going to have to let the fiance-to-be win, as you will be waiting on one knee at the end as the prize.
 Having more people participate will allow you to get more creative with the clues for a truly memorable affair.

-Have Family and Friends Waiting at the Top of a Hike
+Have family and friends waiting at the top of a hike

 So many proposals take place outdoors, as nature is often the perfect background for such a moment.
 If you and yours like to get outside, go for a hike and have your family or friends waiting at the top.
 This is one of our favorite surprise proposal ideas with family as not many people expect dozens of friends and relations to be at the end of a hike.
 While those waiting for you at the top can simply cheer and shout when you make it to the top, you can also have them lined up with signs asking the big question for you.
 Make sure to check the weather ahead of time and ensure that everyone going for the hike can make it up to the top—and back.

-Allowing family and friends to attend your proposal can be a beautiful thing that turns the moment from ordinary to extrodinary.
+Allowing family and friends to attend your proposal can be a beautiful thing that turns the moment from ordinary to extraordinary.
 But, it is key to provide lots of structure and guidance so that things don't get out of hand.
 Here are a few tips to ensure your proposal is the best it can be.

 So you've decided to implement one of your favorite proposal ideas with family and friends?
 Well, it's important to lay down some ground rules so the moment is everything you want it to be.
 First, set expectations on cell phone use.
 If you have a professional photographer there, you don't want everyone in the background also taking photos or trying to video chat someone who couldn't be there.
 Secondly, ask people to dress up or at least coordinate outfits a little if there will be professional photos.
 Lastly, ask everyone to give you all a minute or two of space after they say "yes" to celebrate before they all come storming in for hugs and high-fives.

-2. Hire a Photographer or Videographer
+Hire a photographer or videographer

 A marriage proposal only happens once, so it is important to capture it to remember it.
 Head to The Knot Vendor Marketplace to find a photographer or videographer to help snap the perfect photos of the moment.

-Proposing in front of a large group of people, even if its ones you love like your closest family and friends, can be a bit nerve wracking.
+Proposing in front of a large group of people, even if it's ones you love like your closest family and friends, can be a bit nerve wracking.
 We highly recommend double checking with your partner ahead of time that they're okay with having the big question asked in front of an audience.
 If they're on the fence about it, perhaps ask the question privately first then celebrate with family after or ask it twice!

-Whether you need a rain plan or a different way to pull things off should a dispute arrise, it's always important to have a back up plan if things start to fall apart.
+Whether you need a rain plan or a different way to pull things off should a dispute arise, it's always important to have a back up plan if things start to fall apart.
 This way, you're not stressed if you need to adjust the proposal just a bit.

-When you ask people to get involved in your propsoal, most people will follow directions to a T. But, there may be some people who need a particular job in order to not cause chaos.
+When you ask people to get involved in your proposal, most people will follow directions to a T. But, there may be some people who need a particular job in order to not cause chaos.
 So, assign specific jobs such as picture taker, clue giver, confetti thrower or balloon holder so that people, especially the more rambunctious family members, don't interfere with your plans.

 FAQs About Planning Your Proposal With Family & Friends

-When dreaming up marriage proposal ideas with family, many questions come to mind about just who should be there and if its even worth it.
+When dreaming up marriage proposal ideas with family, many questions come to mind about just who should be there and if it's even worth it.
 Here are a few frequently asked questions about this topic and how best to navigate the situation.

 Should you propose alone or with family around?